-Estrogens are the most important of the female sex hormones.
+Estrogens are the most important of the female sex hormones and an estrogen deficiency can lead to a lot of different health complaints.
 Estrogen is actually made up of a group of hormones: Estrone (E1), Estradiol (E2) and Estriol (E3), although Estradiol is biologically the most active during the fertile years of women.

 Estrogens are responsible for:

 The development of the female body, from girl to woman

 - The monthly regeneration and protection of the endometrium (womb)

 - Breast growth

 - The elasticity of the blood vessels

 Together with the sex hormone progesterone, the Estrogens regulate the menstrual cycle.

 In the case of a typical 28 day cycle, the lowest Estrogen levels are measured during menstruation.
 The production of Estrogen then increases until ovulation, decreases slightly, and then rises again, reaching another smaller peak value on the 21st day of the cycle.
 Afterwards, the Estrogen levels continually decrease until the next period starts.

 Estrogen values tend to fluctuate throughout a woman’s lifetime, not just during the menstrual cycle.
 The strength of these fluctuations is different for each individual and the body reacts to them with different symptoms.
 It is not just a deficiency in Estrogen that can cause physical complaints: an excess, or Estrogen dominance, can cause a variety of unpleasant symptoms, such as water retention, nausea, depressive moods, tiredness, listlessness, lack of concentration, anxiety, breast sensitivity, cysts and fibroids, painful menstruation, and weight gain.